George Fletcher Moore: Early life

 Moore was born on 17 December 1798 at Bond's Glen, Donemana, County Tyrone, Ireland.
 He was educated at Foyle College in Derry, and at Trinity College in Dublin.
 He graduated in law in 1820, and spent the next six years at the Irish Bar, but seeing little prospect of advancement he decided to pursue a judicial career in the colonies.
-Moore enquired at the Colonial Office after an official posting to the recently established Swan River Colony in Western Australia, but was told that such appointments were the responsibility of the Governor of Western Australia, Sir James Stirling, and could not be guaranteed by the Colonial Office.
+Moore enquired at the Colonial Office after an official posting to the recently established Swan River Colony in Western Australia, but was told that such appointments were the responsibility of James Stirling, the Governor of Western Australia, and could not be guaranteed by the Colonial Office.
 However, the Colonial Office promised him a letter of introduction should he choose to emigrate.